 Places to visit in Essaouira: the city gate

-Yes, Essaouira has a wonderful sandy beach, streching kilometers south of the city.
-But since there often are heavy winds from the Atlantic Essaouira is more a wind surfing than bathing destination.
+Yes, Essaouira has a pristine beach, stretching kilometers away from the city.
+But due to the heavy winds from the Atlantic, Essaouira is more like a wind surfing than a bathing destination.

 Day Trip from Marrakech to Essaouira

-I made a minibus day trip to Essaouira from Marrakech where I was staying.
-It was an easy desert drive, three hours one way along a good surfaced road and partly along a four-lane motorway, so there was no need to drive on sand.
+The press group I was traveling with took a minibus from Marrakech to Morocco’s Atlantic Coast.
+It was an easy desert drive, three hours one way along a good surfaced road, partly a four-lane motorway.

 Essaouira on the Map